mlr-org/farff/README.md

 ## Installation instructions

 Please install the proper CRAN releases in the usual way.
-If you absolutely have to install from here (yoou should not):
+If you absolutely have to install from here (you should not):

 ```splus
 devtools::install_github("mlr-org/farff")